elifesciences/elife-continuum-documentation/file_naming_spec.md

 ###### example 3

-A first version gets successfully published, but three revisions are needed to address a tricky author issue, and this third revision makes it to version 2 on the website.
+A first version gets successfully published.
+Postpublication three revisions are needed to address a tricky author issue, and the third revision makes it to version 2 on the website.

 The version that exists in the archive and on the website is the following: